bokuweb/avaron/README.md

 - I want to take screenshot of DOM.

-You can capture the following with a real browser when using `Avaron`.
+You can capture the following image with a real browser when using `Avaron`.

-![](https://github.com/bokuweb/avaron/blob/master/docs/capture.png?raw=true)

 This sample is using `material-ui`'s `DatePickerDialog` component.
 Please see also, screenshot test sample     https://github.com/bokuweb/avaron/blob/master/test/renderer/renderer.test.js

+![](https://github.com/bokuweb/avaron/blob/master/docs/capture.png?raw=true)

 ## Command line interface